Egypt

 He was a great builder.
 Like his predecessors, he endowed his religious institutions with inalienable donations identified as waqf in Islamic law.
 The most luxurious Korans of his reign are calligraphed in the very large format 107 x 80 cm named Baghdadi.

-On May 2 in London, Christie's sells a complete Qur'an made of 311 folios on half-Baghdadi cream paper 68 x 45 cm, lot 11 estimated £ 500K.
+A complete Qur'an made of 311 folios on half-Baghdadi cream paper 68 x 45 cm was sold for £ 3.7M from a lower estimate of £ 500K by Christie's on May 2, 2019, lot 11.
 This Qur'an is not inscribed as a waqf and we do not know for which foundation it was created but it is luxuriously dedicated to Sultan Qaitbay.
 Its writing is large, making it comfortable to read aloud on a lectern.

 This manuscript is signed with the personal and courtesy names of the scribe.
 The nickname, al-Maliki al-Ashrafi, attests to a double allegiance to an unidentified noble person, perhaps simply to indicate that he works in the royal studio.